ItaiAxelrad/remote-sensing/posts/raster-based-analysis.md

 #### Read data

-- `raster()`: Read a single-layer raster object written on disk, or read the first layer of a multi layer object.
+- `raster()`: Read a single-layer raster object written on disk or read the first layer of a multi-layer object.
 - `brick()`: Read a multi-layer raster object written on disk.

 #### Write data

 - `writeRaster()`: Write a `RasterLayer`, `RasterBrick` or `RasterStack` to disk.
-- `filename = argument`: Available for most functions of the raster package that produce raster objects, write directly the output of the function to disk.
+- `filename = argument`: available for most functions of the raster package that produce raster objects, write directly the output of the function to disk.

 #### Reformat data